When Your Young Daughter Wants to Dress Sexy: What It Means Spiritually

 What your spirit was saying was: "I'm alive."

-Just as you did, your daughter growing up wants to dress like others her age.
+Just as you did, your daughter growing up wants to dress like others her age -- or like the girls she sees on Instagram.
 That's what she'll say when you veto her alarmingly inappropriate belt with a buckle spelling out "HOTTIE" or a padded push-up bra with matching thong when she's only 9 years old.
 A tween girl feels a spiritual need to express herself, maybe for the first time in her life.
 Typically she doesn't know many avenues of expression besides acting out her emotions, copying what she sees, and wearing certain clothing or hairdos.
 That's why clothing and appearance are a constant battlefield between parents and children, and not only girls.

 A Disney Couture Bralette...